INPVLSA/probefish/README.md

 A web-based LLM prompt and endpoint testing platform.
 Organize, version, test, and validate Large Language Model prompts and HTTP endpoints through comprehensive test suites with static validation rules and LLM-based judge evaluation.

+## Acknowledgments

+This project is developed and maintained with support from [GoMage](https://www.gomage.com/).

 ## Tech Stack

 - **Frontend**: Next.js 16, React 19, TypeScript